awesomecit/thc-app/ROADMAP.md

     When complexity is <= 10
     Then no error should be raised
     ```
+    **Implementation**: `sonarjs/cognitive-complexity: ['error', 10]` and
+    `max-lines-per-function: 50` configured in `eslint.config.mjs`.
+Dashboard refactored to pass
+    complexity checks (extracted helper functions).
-  - **Task 2.1.3**: Add pre-push hooks for build verification [2h]
+  - **Task 2.1.3**: Add pre-push hooks for build verification [2h] ✅
     ```gherkin
     Given TypeScript project with build step
-    When a developer runs "git push"
-    Then the pre-push hook should run "npm run build" And if build fails, push should be prevented
+    When a developer pushes to main or master branch Then the pre-push hook should run "npm run build" And if build fails, push should be prevented
-    And the developer should see compilation errors
+    When pushing to feature branches
+    Then build check should be skipped for fast workflow
     ```
+    **Implementation**: `.husky/pre-push` with branch detection.
+Only runs `wattpm build` (compiles
+    all sub-apps via Platformatic orchestration) when pushing to `main` or `master`.
+Feature
+    branches skip build check for developer velocity.

 - **Story 2.2**: Semantic Versioning Automation
   - **Task 2.2.1**: Create auto-release script based on commits [6h]